purescript/documentation/GSOC-2015-Projects.md

 _Interested mentors_: Phil Freeman

 Support for type class constraints in the compiler is currently limited to _checking_ mode, which effectively imposes Haskell's _monomorphism restriction_ globally.

-This project would lift that restriction, and also investigate new, useful types of constraints, such as _row constraints_.
+This project would lift that restriction.

 Another possible avenue is to investigate support for _functional dependencies_ or alternative solutions to the problem of ambiguous types when using multi-parameter type classes.